CUSTOM JEWELLERY

 African Elephant Charm

-African elephants have two fingers at the tip of their trunk that allow for fine dexterity, fine enough to pick up a single blade of grass.
+African elephants have two 'fingers' at the tip of their trunk that allow for fine dexterity, fine enough to pick up a single blade of grass.

 Turtle Track Ring